rshom/deepi-array/README.md

 ```

 > NOTE: Need to use high quality USB cables.
 This needs to be
-> quanitified or exampled in some way.
+> quanitified or exampled in some way because it is more than just
+> "good".

 ## Array RPi4 ##